PhilipYip1988/python-notebooks/mambaforge_install/vscode.md

 <img src='images_vscode/img_030.png' alt='img_030' width='450'/>

 In my case the following displays, this is because Mambaforge is not added to the Windows Environmental Variables Path and the (base) Python environment is not used.
-This message can be ignored:

 ```
 conda : The term 'conda' is not recognized as the name of a cmdlet, function, script